JasonKessler/scattertext/README.md

 * Bo Pang and Lillian Lee.
 A Sentimental Education: Sentiment Analysis Using Subjectivity Summarization Based on Minimum Cuts, Proceedings of the ACL, 2004.
 * Abram Handler, Matt Denny, Hanna Wallach, and Brendan O'Connor.
 Bag of what?
 Simple noun phrase extraction for corpus analysis.
 NLP+CSS Workshop at EMNLP 2016.
 * Peter Fankhauser, Jörg Knappen, Elke Teich.
 Exploring and visualizing variation in language resources.
 LREC 2014.
+* Shinichi Nakagawa and Innes C. Cuthill.
+Effect size, confidence interval and statistical significance: a practical guide for biologists.
+2007.
+In Biological Reviews 82.